yunfan/punyforth/README.md

 The *=assert* word asserts that two top-most items on the stack are equal.
 The *assert* words asserts that the top-most item of the stack is true.

-The *test* words runs all unit tests and gives back a simple report.
+The *test* word runs all unit tests and gives back a simple report.

 ```text
 2 tests, 2 passed, 0 failed, 0 errors